Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 # TrueTrace: A High Performance Compute Shader based Unity Pathtracer

+# Experimental branch of High Quality GPU BVH Building for Binary and Light BVH(And hopefully CWBVH at some point)

 ![](/.Images/Yanus0.png)
 ### A passion projects that has been going on for a while with the goal of bringing at least interactive path-tracing to everyone in unity, regardless of their hardware
 # Discord Server: https://discord.gg/4Yh7AZuhcD